Courtney8606/ShoppingBasketChallenge/challenges/03_shopping_basket.md

 ## Challenge

+> This is a process feedback challenge: please do a screen recording of yourself working on it and submit the file using [this link](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=jsfun_3)

 1. Setup the project directory and install Jest.
 2. Test-drive and implement the `Candy` class (test file should be `candy.test.js`).
 3. Test-drive and implement the `ShoppingBasket` class (test file should be